 The Center for Information Networking and Telecommunications (CINT) is an interdisciplinary research center dedicated to training the current and future generations of cybersecurity professionals.
-Our mission contributes to enhancing the security and resilience of the nation’s critical information infrastructure and the internet by developing and delivering new technologies, tools, techniques; mitigate and secure current and future systems, networks and infrastructure against cyberattacks; conduct and support technology transition and lead and coordinate research and development.
+Our mission contributes to enhancing the security and resilience of the nation’s critical information infrastructure and the internet by developing and delivering new technologies, tools, techniques.

 A team formed of Columbia University (Lead), CUNY CCNY, University of Arizona, and Rutgers University has won the NSF Grant (for three years Starting October 1, 2020) to establish a global Internet Testbed.